We are a diversity of backgrounds and professions from the world over, who all share a common goal

 Head of Finance

 Founder of Xenolearn, Claire cares deeply about diversity, equity, and inclusion.
 Her mission is to make the world safer for human differences.

-HPP Logistics and Education / Project Manager The Hague Hacks
+Program Manager Education / Project Manager The Hague Hacks

 Trony helps to harness and nurture the potential of individuals, groups, and communities in Europe and Africa.
 She has a background in communications, international relations and business, and is a graduate of Daystar University Kenya, and Webster University Leiden.

-HPP Work Group Leader and Project Officer
+Work Group Leader Bangladesh